ThomasAkam/PFC-BG_model/README.md

 ## Usage:

-The file `run_experiment.py` contains functions to run a simulation experiment and analyse the data.
+The file [run_experiment.py](./code/run_experiment.py) in the `code` folder contains functions to run a simulation experiment and analyse the data.

 -  `run_experiments()` runs 12 simulation runs each for the two model variants shown in the figure and saves the data in the `data` folder.
--  `analyse_experiments()` loads the saved data and runs the analyses, saving figure panels in the `plots` folder.
+-  `analyse_experiments()` loads the saved data and runs the analyses, saving figure panels and stats output in the `plots` folder.

 ## Requirements: